rokucommunity/ropm/README.md

     }
 }
 ```

+### Syntax parsing using BrighterScript
+`ropm` uses the [BrighterScript parser](https://github.com/rokucommunity/brighterscript) to find and apply the prefixes to `ropm` modules.
+While fairly comprehensive, there are still a BrightScript syntax bugs that `BrighterScript` does not yet support, and will therefore cause your package to fail during install.
+Please open an [issue](https://github.com/rokucommunity/brighterscript/issues) if you encounter any syntax issues that prevent your package from working properly.

 ### Finding function references is a package-wide operation
 > *HINT:* do not give local variables the same name as any function in your package